-The first time I went to Puerto Princesa City was during the sem break of 2012.
+The first time I visited Puerto Princesa City was during the sem break of 2012.
 I flew with some of my colleagues/co-teachers.
 Palawan is one of the most-loved vacation spots in the country.
-Thanks to its beaches, surrounding islands and islets, mountains and rock formations, good tropical weather, and of course the hospitable Palaweños and Palaweñas. 🙂
+Thanks to its beaches, surrounding islands and islets, mountains and rock formations, good tropical weather, and of course the hospitable Palaweños and Palaweñas.

 Despite the short stay in the province, we definitely had awesome memories.
 Here, I will try to share some suggestions on what to do and what to expect when you visit the nice city of Puerto Princesa.
 Take note, the city itself is just one of the places you can visit in the province.
 Even if, it offers a lot of attractions and fun activities.
 If you have much time, you can also travel via land to El Nido or Coron Island and explore the wonderful lagoons and beaches there which are comparable to those in Thailand (or maybe even better).